smebberson/hsu/README.md

 - No one should have access to the password reset route (verify stage) unless they have a verifiable signed URL.
 - You should be able to restart the process at anytime, at which point, all previous signed URLs become unusable.
 - One the process has been completed, all previous signed URLs become unusable.
+- A signed URL should only be valid for a limited amount of time (1 hour by default).

 ## Install